rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

 NOTE: don't close or interrupt this process, we will finish after the dns challenge in Azure.

-* Open a second terminal and paste the DNS_Challenge (and remember to export again the variables from the beggining):
+* Open a second terminal and paste the DNS_Challenge (and remember to export the variables from the beginning again):

 ```
 export DNS_CHALLENGE="xxxx"